irisbaron/loopback-demo-zos/README.md

 ```
 ?Select the model to create the relationship from:Customer
 ?Relation type:has many
 ?Choose a model to create a relationship with:(other)
 ?Enter the model name:CreditCard
 ?Enter the property name for the relation:creditCards
 ?Optionally enter a custom foreign key:customerId

-?Require a through model?No
+?Require a through model?
+No

-?Allow the relation to be nested in REST APIs:Yes
+?Allow the relation to be nested in REST APIs: No
 ?Disable the relation from being included:Yes
 ```